Parijat Industries (India) Limited Introduces a New Patented Insecticide for Brown Plant Hoppers Management in Paddy - www.lokmattimes.com

 Recently, plant hopper outbreaks have been intensified across Asia resulting in heavy paddy yield losses.
 The damage to standing crop sometimes reaches 100%.
 Addressing this challenge, NILANIX SC has been formulated for application during growth stages of paddy cultivation and controls hopper infestations.

 Commenting on the launch, Mr. Uday Raj Anand, CEO - Domestic Business, Parijat Industries, said, "At Parijat, farmers are at the center of everything we do.
 NILANIX SC is the result of field evaluations, developed with a focus on sustainable agriculture.
-This milestone marks an addition to Parijat Industries' portfolio of patented products, joining our lineup which includes Velektin, Xyfen Ultra, and Dahan.
-NILANIX SC is also aimed at controlling green leaf hopper and yellow stem borer on paddy crop."
+This milestone marks an addition to Parijat Industries' portfolio of patented products, joining our lineup which includes Velektin, Xyfen Ultra, and Dahan."

 Mr. Ajit Shankhdhar, President - Domestic Brand Business, Parijat Industries, added, "NILANIX SC is a key product for our sales teams and channel partners.
 It strengthens our offering in the paddy segment."